datacamp-content-public/courses-how-i-became-very-best-pokemon-trainer/chapter1.md

 Welcome to Pokem-- Python!
 My name is Matt!
 Some people call me Matthew, Widjaja, Wijaya, Widji, Widjuju... ahh forget it.

 According to StackOverflow, Python is the top 3rd most popular & most loved programming language.
-And according to the Python Foundation, out of all Python users:
-- 58% use it for Data Analysis
-- 43% use it for DevOps/Automation
-- 38% use it for Machine Learning

 But, how do we get started?
 Well fortunately, I too have went on an adventure when I was a young lad, and it was to become the very best Pokemon Trainer in all the lands!
 And I did it all with Python and using it to explore the code of the game Pokemon Red/Blue _(ignore how Python wasn't on a Game Boy back in the 90s)_.

+This class assumes that you're familiar with another programming language already but feel free to give this class a try even if you don't!

 So let's begin!
 I'll teach you & you'll teach me Poke-- Python.

 `@instructions`
-What's your name?
-The default is Ash but feel free to make it whatever you want.
+player_name is a variable right now that's set to my name, Matt.
+Change it to your name and then click the green 'Submit Answer' button to go to the next part of this course.

 `@hint`
-Don't forget t
+Don't delete the quotes around the current name!
+We'll talk about variable syntax later, but those two quotes are vital to the name.

 `@pre_exercise_code`
 ```{python}